PandemiaProject/pandemia/README.md

 Objects of type **Reporter** collect output data for visualization and analysis.

 A number of **World Factory** and **Component** examples are provided for the user.
 In particular, for each **Component**, a default model is provided, as well as a void model in case the user does not wish for this component to be active during a simulation.
 Among the **World Factory** examples are **Global** and **Global Grid**.
-Both these factories model all the countries in the world, using air travel data to configure travel between countries.
-Whereas **Global** implements homogeneous mixing within each country, **Global Grid** implements a simple model of hetergeneous mixing, based on average household size and population density grids. **Global Grid** also allows the user to limit the simulation to a only subset of countries, or even only one.
+Both these factories build all the countries in the world, using air travel data to configure travel between countries.
+However, whereas **Global** implements homogeneous mixing within each country, **Global Grid** implements a simple model of hetergeneous mixing, based on average household size and population density grids. **Global Grid** also allows the user to limit the simulation to a chosen subset of countries.
+In particular, the user can run **Global Grid** on only a single country, if the user wishes.
 For both of these world factories, the recommended scale factor is 0.0005.

 Scenarios are configured using YAML.
 A scenario consists of a choice of world factory, and a choice of submodel for each of the simulation components, together with configurations for each of these objects and the reporters.
 Example scenarios can be found in the [Scenarios](Scenarios/) directory.
-The homogeneous mixing scenerio **Global** uses the **Global** world factory, while the heterogeneous mixing scenario **Global Grid** uses the **Global Grid** world factory.
+The homogeneous mixing scenario **Global** uses the **Global** world factory, while the heterogeneous mixing scenario **Global Grid** uses the **Global Grid** world factory.
 For each scenario, all parameter values are set in the corresponding YAML file.
 For example, the **Global** config can be found [here](Scenarios/Global/global_config.yaml) while the **Global Grid** config can